Mohit-Mundria/mOODY_cHATBOT/README.md

 Exit Gracefully: Type “exit,” “quit,” or “bye” to end the chat with a warm farewell message.

-🛠️ Project Structure
+**🛠️ Project Structure**
 Here’s how the project is organized in the mOODY_cHATBOT directory: mOODY_cHATBOT/
-├── app.py                  # The heart of the chatbot: Streamlit app logic ├── requirements.txt        # Python dependencies for the app
+├── app.py                  # The heart of the chatbot: Streamlit app logic.
+├── requirements.txt        # Python dependencies for the app.
-├── Dockerfile              # Docker configuration for building the container ├── .dockerignore           # Excludes unnecessary files from the Docker image ├── emotion_classifier.h5   # Pre-trained TensorFlow model for emotion prediction ├── emotion_tokenizer.pkl   # Tokenizer for text preprocessing
+├── Dockerfile              # Docker configuration for building the container.
+├── .dockerignore           # Excludes unnecessary files from the Docker image.
+├── emotion_classifier.h5   # Deep Learning LSTM model for emotion prediction.
+├── emotion_tokenizer.pkl   # Tokenizer for text preprocessing.
+├──emotion.csv              # Dataset on which our model get trained.
+├──emotion_classifier.ipynb # Jupyter Notebook for emotion classification.
+├──prediction.py            # This is the raw code without streamlit integration.
+I did it because of better understanding of  the                           logic.
+As the streamlit code is written by ChatGPT.

 💻 Getting Started
 Ready to chat with Moody?
 Follow these steps to set up and run the project locally or in a Docker container.